Robert Doornbos: Formula One demonstrations

-In his role as Formula One test and racing driver, Robert Doornbos has given several demonstrations, both on tracks during other race events, as well as on public road.
+In his role as Formula One test and racing driver, Doornbos was given several demonstrations, both on tracks during other race events, as well as on public road.
 In the Netherlands, he has driven a Formula One car on public roads twice.
 In 2005, he was one of the drivers of the Monaco aan de Maas event in his hometown of Rotterdam.
 On 15 August 2006, he made the news with a fundraiser for the children of the 'Stichting Geluk en Vrijheid' (Foundation Happiness and Freedom).
 At a speed of 326 km/h (204 mph), he drove his Red Bull Formula One Car over the highway A7 on the Afsluitdijk in the Netherlands.

 Champ Car World Series

 After missing a racing seat for the 2007 Formula One season, Robert Doornbos signed a contract with Minardi Team USA for the 2007 Champ Car World Series season.
 He made a successful debut in the series in the first race of the season, the Vegas Grand Prix.
 After qualifying third, Doornbos finished on the podium, taking second place in the race.
 This made him the first rookie since Nigel Mansell in 1993 to make it to the podium in his first Champ Car race.
 A drive through penalty in 2007 Grand Prix of Cleveland quite possibly cost Robert a chance at his first Champ Car victory, but he still managed a fine second place behind Paul Tracy.
 One week later, however, Robert won the 2007 Mont-Tremblant Grand Prix in Canada and as a result took the joint lead of the championship with Sébastien Bourdais.
 After scoring this victory, the ESPN broadcast team dubbed him "Bobby D" – a nickname he reportedly enjoys.
 He later went on to win the 2007 San Jose Grand Prix after an accident during the first lap on turn one left him without his front wing.
 The accident inadvertently put him on an alternate pit strategy that he used to his advantage and secured the win.
 Although he impressed many fans and drivers alike with his personality and driving style, Doornbos would end up third in points at season's end, although he did win Roshfrans Rookie of the Year.
 After the merger of the CCWS and the Indy Car Series was announced for 2008, the Minardi half of the team elected not to take part, reducing HVM Racing to a one-car team.
 This left Doornbos without a drive for 2008.